stuycs-gh-classrooms/10-nextcs-p01-full-auto-cells-military-issue-only/README.md

 - Generating a grid of cells that are initially yellow (as the background)
 - Yellow background (representing "day")
 - Purple cells (representing "night")
-- A dead cell will become born if it has 3, 6, 7, or 8 live neighbors.
+- A cell that's "night" will become "day" if it has 3, 6, 7, or 8 neighbors that are "day".
-- A live cell will remain alive if it has 3, 4, 6, 7, or 8 live neighbors.
+- A cell that's "day" will remain as "day" if it has 3, 4, 6, 7, or 8 neighbors that are "day".
-- That means that a live cell will die, and a dead cell won't become alive, if it has less than 3 alive neighbors.
+- That means that a cell that's "day" will become "night", and a cell that's "night" will stay as "night", if it has less than 3 neighbors that are "day".

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
-Theses can be customizations that are not part of the core requirements.
+These can be customizations that are not part of the core requirements.

 - Sky transitions depending on if it's day or night
   - For example, when day has "dominated" the grid of cells, a sun could appear and be drawn.
 Then after some time, the sun would disappear and the grid of cells will slowly go back to night.